casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 - Decentralized: DApps are run by thousands of nodes around the globe.
 No party can take control of it, including governments and the developers.
 - Deterministic: The execution of DApps is not affected by any changes in the environment.
 - Turing complete: DApps can perform any action given the required resources.
 - Isolated: DApps are executed in an isolated situation.
-If a DApp has a bug, it won't affect the normal functioning of the Blockchain network.
+If a dApp has a bug, it won't affect the normal functioning of the Blockchain network.

 A decentralized system consists of a group of interchangeable machines that can perform as a full system or distributed database.
 Additional machines strengthen the overall system by adding redundancy and computational power.